Ladysnake/Ladysnake.github.io/wiki/charter.md

 Waystones can **increase the size of a Charter** if placed within its range.
 Its area of influence is **a square of 32x32 blocks** and **infinite height**.
 It can be **destroyed by killing a Charter member** in its range, turning it into a mineable, broken variant.

-They can be crafted by combining 8 Deepslate Tiles and 1 Ender Pearl.
+They can be crafted by combining 8 Deepslate Tiles with 1 Ender Pearl.

 ![Waystone](charter/WaystonePic.png)